n0madic/tls-check/README.md

 # TLS Version Checker

-TLS Version Checker is a Go-based CLI tool that checks server support for various TLS/SSL versions and evaluates TLS certificate validity, including expiration checks.
+TLS Version Checker is a Go-based CLI tool that checks server support for various TLS versions and evaluates TLS certificate validity, including expiration checks.
 Simple, efficient, and requires no external dependencies.

 ## Features

-* Checks support for SSLv3, TLSv1.0, TLSv1.1, TLSv1.2, and TLSv1.3.
+* Checks support for TLSv1.0, TLSv1.1, TLSv1.2, and TLSv1.3.
 * Indicates whether a TLS version is considered deprecated.
 * Verifies the server's TLS certificate for expiration.
 * Provides detailed information on certificate validity.